davidcobe04/davidcobe04/README.md

 - 🔭 I’m currently studying Desarrollo de Aplicaciones Multiplataforma.

-- 🌱 I’m currently learning about Java, HTML, CSS and SQL.
+- 🌱 I’m currently learning about C#, JavaScript, Kotlin and PHP.

 - 💬 Ask me about anything you want.
 I'll be here waiting for you.